-BA 350: Business Law I 3 Credit Hour(s)
+BA 350: Business Law I

 An introduction to the American legal system.
 Exploration of the law of personal and real property, contracts and the law of sales under the Uniform Commercial Code.
 Prerequisites: Junior status.
 (UG)

 BA 351: Business Law II